tohkm22-del/Stellar-Systems-The-Start/README.md

 <sup>*More pictures in my Discord server</sup>

 ## SYSTEMS
-There are a wide range of systems, such as a cramped red dwarf system, a massive binary star system to even a black hole!
+There are a wide range of systems, like a cramped red dwarf system, a massive binary star system and even a black hole!

 <details>